andremano/GIS-4-Land-Administration/spatial_relationships.rst

 Joins
 -----

+.. admonition:: Resources

-   | For the second part of this exercise you will need to dowload `this dataset <https://canvas.utwente.nl/courses/6395/files/folder/2%20-%20Spatial_relationships?preview=1767515/>`_.
+   For this exercise you need to download `this dataset <https://canvas.utwente.nl/courses/6395/files/1773079/download?download_frd=1/>`_.
 The dataset contains the following layers:

-   - *cadaster_dorset_subset.qgs* a QGIS project preloading a *geopackage* containing the following layers:
+   - *dorset_cadaster.qgz* a QGIS project preloading a *geopackage* containing the following layers:

       - *roads* (road network)
       - *water_plan* (area a water management plan where special provisions may apply)
       - *power_cable_(plan)* (proposed route for a high voltage aereal cable)
       - *parcels* (the cadaster)
       - *land_use* (land uses as of 2015)
-      - *parish* (admninistrative boundary of the parishes within the Dorset municipality (Tasmania))
+      - *parish* (admninistrative boundary of the parishes within the Dorset municipality - Tasmania)
       - *party* (fictional list of parties)
+      - *building* (empty layer of type polygon)
+      - *topographic_map* (a sample topographic map generated from Open Street Map)
+      - *building_type* (fictional list of types of buildings)

+    In additon to the project and respective datasets, there are also folders with auxiliary files the exercise may refer to.

 Often the information we need is scattered through more that one table. when that happens we have to resort to ``joins``.
 There are two types of joins: the `join by attribute` and the ``join by location``.